by Pablo Angulo-Gonzalez

 COVER PHOTO: Burlington Route caboose, ORM’s oldest piece of equipment (1878), which once ran on the Chicago, Burlington and Quincy Railroad – photo by Pablo Angulo-Gonzalez

-Lovers of history and specifically of the history of the “iron horse” have a special place to visit in Oklahoma City’s Adventure District.
-The Oklahoma Railway Museum was established in 2000 after a group of railroad enthusiasts came together and opened up a space where they could share their passion.
+Lovers of history, specifically the “iron horse” history, have a special place to visit in Oklahoma City’s Adventure District.
+The Oklahoma Railway Museum was established in 2000 after a group of railroad enthusiasts came together and opened a space to share their passion.
 The group has been collecting and preserving railway artifacts for decades.

 Train Lovers Unite

-The effort began with the Central Oklahoma Railfan Club, which was created in the 1960s.
-Train lovers and railway fans from all over the state came together to share memories and artifacts.
+The effort began with the Central Oklahoma Railfan Club, created in the 1960s.
+Train lovers and railway fans from all over the state shared memories and artifacts.

-Eventually, club members decided it was time to find one place to keep and preserve all of their freight
+Eventually, club members decided it was time to find one place to keep and preserve their freight cars, passenger cars, cabooses, engines, and many more train-related artifacts collected through time.

 Railway Education = Railway Fun